A Beginner’s Guide to Web Optimization (Tips & Best Practices)

 Compression with GZip

 GZip is one of the best ways to do this and it various according to the type of servers you are using.
 For instance, Apache 1.3 uses mod_zip, Apache 2.x uses mod_deflate and here‘s how you do it in Nginx.
-Here are some really good articles to get you familiar with server side compressions:
+Here are some really good articles to get you familiar with server-side compressions:

-Avoid Redirects by Google Code gives you a good overview on the matter.
+Recommended reading: Avoid Redirects by Google Code gives you a good overview on the matter.
 The article also recommends some practical ways to minimize redirection to increase serving speed.

 Reduce DNS Lookups